olmallet81/URT/README.md

 NB: Pandas is not essential, it will be used in the Python example only.

-To use the R wrapper you will need to install the C++ linear algebra library Armadillo and:
+To use the R wrapper RcppURT you will need to install the C++ linear algebra library Armadillo and:
-- R version >= 3.3.1
+- R version >= 3.3.2
 - Rcpp version >= 0.12.8
-- RcppArmadillo version >= 0.7.200.2.0
+- RcppArmadillo version >= 0.7.600.1.0
+- R6 version >= 2.2.0

 NB: Some of these tools might work with older versions, I only reported the versions I used to build this project.